Determinantal Sieving: Introduction

 \subsubsection{Over general fields}

 The aforementioned sieving algorithms only work over fields of characteristic 2.
-By utilizing \emph{exterior algebra}, we can effectively sieve over arbitrary fields.
-We will follow the work of Brand et al.~\cite{BrandDH18}, who exhibited the power of exterior algebra in parameterized algorithms.
-Assume that a polynomial $P(X)$ over $\F$ is represented by a skew arithmetic circuit $C$, a circuit where at least one input of every product gate is an input gate.
-(If $C$ is not skew, then similar results apply with slightly larger running times.)
-Following the idea of Brand et al.~\cite{BrandDH18}, we attempt to evaluate the circuit $C$ over the exterior algebra $\Lambda(\F^k)$.
-The exterior algebra is essentially a vector space of dimension $2^k$, where the addition is commutative but the multiplication (called \emph{wedge product}) is not (see Section~\ref{sec:extensor} for the definition).
+By utilizing the \emph{exterior algebra}, we can effectively sieve over arbitrary fields.
+We will follow the work of Brand et al.~\cite{BrandDH18}, who exhibited the power of the exterior algebra in parameterized algorithms.
+Assume that a polynomial $P(X)$ over $\F$ is represented by an arithmetic circuit $C$.
+Following the idea of Brand et al.~\cite{BrandDH18}, we attempt to evaluate $C$ over the exterior algebra $\Lambda(\F^k)$.
+The exterior algebra is an algebra over $\F$ of dimension $2^k$, where the addition is commutative but the multiplication (called \emph{wedge product}) is not (see Section~\ref{sec:extensor} for the definition).
 Thus, naively evaluating over $C$ will not preserve the coefficients of $P(X)$.
 We present two ways to circumvent this issue.

 The first one concerns the restriction on the circuit.
 We consider \emph{strongly monotone circuits}, which are basically circuit without any ``cancellation'' whatsoever.
-We show that the result of evaluating a strongly monotone circuit $C$ over $\Lambda(\F^k)$ turns out nonzero only if $P(X)$ contains a monomial $m$ such that $A[\cdot, \supp(m)]$ is non-singular.
+An arithmetic circuit $C$ is \emph{skew} if at least one input of every product gate is an input gate.
+We show that the result of evaluating a strongly monotone circuit $C$ over $\Lambda(\F^k)$ turns out non-zero only if $P(X)$ contains a monomial $m$ such that $A[\cdot, \supp(m)]$ is non-singular.

-\begin{theorem} Let $P(X)$ be a polynomial of degree $d$ over a field $\F$, represented by a skew strongly monotone arithmetic circuit $C$, and let $M=(X,\cI)$ be a matroid on $X$ of rank $k$, represented by a matrix $A \in \F^{k \times X}$.
-There is a randomized algorithm with running time $O^*(2^k)$ that tests if there is a multilinear term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
+\begin{theorem} Let $P(X)$ be a polynomial of degree $d$ over a field $\F$, represented by a strongly monotone arithmetic circuit $C$, and let $A \in \F^{k \times X}$ be a matrix.
+There is a randomized algorithm in $O^*(2^{\omega k / 2})$ arithmetic operations (where $\omega < 2.373$ is the matrix multiplication exponent) or $O^*(2^k)$ arithmetic operations if $C$ is skew that tests if there is a multilinear term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
 The algorithm uses $O^*(2^k)$ space, has no false positives and produces false negatives with probability at most $2k/|\F|$. \end{theorem}